gymrek-lab/gymreklab.github.io/doc/Conferences.rst

     .. note::
         Please consider uploading your poster here after you're done with it so that future years can look back on it and glean wisdom!
 Also, never think that your poster isn't good enough to be shared here!
 The best way to communicate an idea will always depend on its content, after all.
 You never know who might be inspired by the design of your poster one day.

 6. Our logos can be found in `the lab Google Drive <https://drive.google.com/drive/folders/1-egL2EVfTh7wH4wmfFcruGtJMplnPVQQ>`_.
 For UCSD's, you can refer to `this Jacobs School of Engineering webpage <https://jacobsschool.ucsd.edu/logos>`_.
+Also, consider displaying your email and a QR code link to your GitHub repo or documentation.
 7. The cheapest place to print posters is probably on campus at the print shop at `UCSD Campus Curbside Pickup <https://maps.app.goo.gl/FseyUa62wk3Qztu5A>`_.
 You can request reimbursement as part of your conference expenses afterwards.
     a.
 Go to `their online portal <https://ucsdimprints.myprintdesk.net/DSF/SmartStore.aspx?6xni2of2cF2gL05u6lNHBp6AwVlPfgDQIgaPc5Cokq4RKYVvn2cx3C2V0adSszgU#!/CategoryHome/9>`_ to create an order and submit a PDF of your poster.
 (Use `this link <https://blink.ucsd.edu/facilities/tritonprint/index.html>`_ to navigate to the portal if the former doesn't work.)
     b.
 After logging in, click on "Signs and Banners" and then "BUY NOW" under the category: "POSTERS, CHARTS, AND DISPLAYS".